Article

 Your valuation depends on proving exactly where AI touches your operation: triage, knowledge base management, proactive patching, and reporting.

-For MSP consolidation trends 2026, AI is not a buzzword.
+For MSP consolidation trends 2026, the way AI is reshaping MSPs is not a buzzword;.
 It is the evidence that your recurring revenue is stable, scalable, and maximally profitable.
 Make automation part of your outcome narrative, focusing on risk reduction and efficiency, not just new software.

 5. Stack Standardization: Erasing Operational Debt Before Diligence